Mark Fritz

 Even in 1991, it was strange the AP put together this team of white males for coverage out of Dahran, Saudi Arabia for Iraq War I. Supposedly, it's gotten better, though the agency is usually a decade or three behind the times.

 A friend takes a walk on the Dry Tortugas, an archipelago in the Gulf of Mexico. and home to massive Fort Jefferson, the largest brick structure in the Americas.
+Photo by Mark Fritz, journalist, circa 1980;

 This is a boy soldier forced to join the cult Lord's Resistance Army, which conscripted youngsters to kill their families in northern Uganda.
 He was one of scores of people I interviewed for Human Rights Watch and, ultimately, the International Criminal Court.
 The ICC subsequently issued an arrest warrant for cult leader Joseph Kony in 2006, but he remains a ghost.
 He was charged with murder and enlisting children to be killers, among many other things.
-Photo by Human Rights Watch investigator journalist Mark Fritz
+Photo by Human Rights Watch investigative reporter Mark Fritz

 Bootleg copies of Permanent Deadline, a roman à clef of sorts that triggered a round of slanderous character assassination by AP degenerates and parasitic grifters who hijacked the book by Mark Fritz, Pulitzer Prize-winning war correspondent.
 It's free on Kindle.